rapid7/metasploit-framework/documentation/modules/post/multi/gather/chrome_cookies.md

   Directory used to write temporary files.

-  Only one file is written, with a random 10-15 character alphanumeric filename.
-This file is html to be read by Chrome, and is deleted after use.
+  Two files are written, with random 10-15 character alphanumeric filenames.
+One file contains an html file for Chrome and the other is where the cookies are saved.
+Both files are deleted during cleanup.

   **REMOTE_DEBUGGING_PORT**